 Von Teese: No, I can’t think of one.
 There are no public photos of me without lipstick.
 I think there may be one from 15 years ago.
 I haven’t gone out of the house lipstick-free by choice in a really long time.
 Even if no one is going to see me except people I’m close to, I just feel like putting on lipstick, the same way I see brushing my teeth and brushing my hair.
 I like having that splash of color on my face.
 I don’t need to wear eyeliner or mascara, even.
 Just lipstick.

 And finally, your figure it otherworldly.
 What’s your favorite form of exercise?
 Least favorite?

 Von Teese: My least favorite would be running.
 I don’t like sports.
-I remember being mortified ever having the play any type of sport in high school.
+I remember being mortified ever having to play any type of sport in high school.
 My favorite is Pilates.
 I like yoga and ballet.
 And I also like swimming, as long as the pool is heated.
 I just moved into a new house with a pool, but it doesn’t have a heater.
 I need to save my money for a pool heater.

 You can snatch up a copy of Von Teese’s new book, Your Beauty Mark, on Amazon.